walkerlj0/Selenium_Course_Example_Code/tips/javascript/content/chapters/15-right-click.md

 + Open the browser and visit the page
 + Find and right-click the area which will render a custom context menu
-+ Select the context menu option with keyboard keys
 + JavaScript alert appears
 + Grab the text of the JavaScript alert
 + Assert that the text from the alert is what we expect